smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-management-api.md

 #### Using the API

-The Advertising API accessed on https://partners.smartnews-ads.com/api.
-The Advertising API enforces HTTPS, therefore attempts to access an endpoint with HTTP will result in an error message.
+The Advertising API accessed on https://ads.smartnews.com/api.
+The Advertising API enforces HTTPS, Attempts to access an endpoint with HTTP will result in a redirect response.

 The Advertising API outputs JSON.
 All identifiers are strings and all strings are UTF-8.
 The Advertising API is versioned and the version is specified as the first path element of any resource URL (such as `/v1.0` or `/v2.0`).